CODES

 There is a higher sensitivity in the community relating to the use of inappropriate language by children, even when it is not used in a demeaning or aggressive manner.

-the Community Panel will have regard to the contextual and conversational nature of social media.
+When considering the application of this section to user generated content (UGC) within the control of the advertiser, the Community Panel will have regard to the contextual and conversational nature of social media.
 In some cases, the use of the vernacular in UGC may not offend Prevailing Community Standards of the relevant audience.

 Advertising that uses sexualised double entendre will often be seen to not breach the Code when there is a non-sexualised interpretation which would be understood by children viewing the advertisement.

-2.6 Advertising shall not depict material contrary to Prevailing Community Standards on health and safety.
+6. Advertising shall not depict material contrary to Prevailing Community Standards on health and safety.

 Section 2.6: Practice Note

-Section 2.6 requires that advertising must not depict content that would encourage or condone unhealthy or unsafe
+Section 2.6 requires that advertising must not depict content that would encourage or condone unhealthy or unsafe behaviour having regard to Prevailing Community Standards.

-Images of unsafe driving, bike riding without helmets or not wearing a seatbelt while driving a motor vehicle are likely to be contrary to prevailing community standards relating to health and safety irrespective of whether such depictions are for the product/service being advertised or are incidental to the product.
+UNSAFE PRACTICESImages of unsafe driving, bike riding without helmets or not wearing a seatbelt while driving a motor vehicle are likely to be contrary to prevailing community standards relating to health and safety irrespective of whether such depictions are for the product/service being advertised or are incidental to the product.

 In relation to the portrayal of farming, the dangerous use of quad bikes, children riding on tractors or other unsafe practices involving farming machinery will be contrary to prevailing community standards relating to health and safety.
-Similarly, advertisements depicting unsafe practices or images, such as riding down a hill in a wheelie bin,
+Similarly, advertisements depicting unsafe practices or images, such as riding down a hill in a wheelie bin, using a mobile phone while driving or apparently hiding in a chest freezer etc are unacceptable.

 Advertising which demonstrates the unsafe use of machinery, even when not the focus of the advertisement, is likely to be seen as unsafe and against prevailing community standards on health and safety.